dann-lam/3-20-2023-HTMLCSS/README.md

 The previous website is alright, but not formatted correctly, this way the website is more accessible to users and is much easier to upgrade or change in future additions.

+Main changes were changing of generic div sections to Nav, Sidebars, and Articles + footers.

+Consolidated repetitive CSS code, changed HTML code to take advantage of consolidated IDs.

+ACTUALLY HAS A TITLE NOW.

 ## Table of Contents (Optional)